 What is the Total Amount of Money You Spend Each Month?

-Calculate your regular monthly outgoings including rent/mortgage, utilities, food, transport, loan repayments, and other living expenses.
-This figure should be realistic and consistent with your income and lifestyle.
-If your monthly expenses are £2,000 but your income is £2,500, you demonstrate disposable income for travel.
+Add your regular monthly outgoings: rent/mortgage, utilities, food, transport, loan repayments, and other living expenses.
+The figure should be realistic and significantly below your monthly income, demonstrating you have surplus disposable income for travel without financial hardship.

 Sample Budget Breakdown for UK Visa Application